Skip to main content

 “Let me transfer you to someone who can better help with that.”

-This is structured delegation: one agent recognises a task outside its remit, packages context cleanly, and passes it along to another.
+Structured delegation: one agent recognises a task outside its remit, packages context cleanly, and passes it along to another.

 In our implementation, this is done via a schema with two keys:

-: The agent's reply to the user.handoff
+• message: The agent’s reply to the user.

 We’re using the Gemini Flash model for speed, and running two chat instances:

 Each has its own system prompt, its own memory, and adheres to the same schema.
-If the Hotel Agent detects a restaurant query, it doesn't fumble, it offloads.
+If the Hotel Agent detects a restaurant query, it doesn’t fumble.
+It offloads.

-The orchestration logic is minimal and elegant:
+The orchestration logic is stripped back to the essentials:

-This lets you simulate complex interaction paths without needing a heavy orchestrator.
+You can simulate complex interaction paths without needing a heavy orchestrator.

 import { GoogleGenAI, Type } from '@google/genai';